Cat (TV series): Reception

 Anuj Kumar for The Hindu wrote "In the beginning, Randeep seems to be surrounded by lesser actors but as the series progresses, the earthiness of the characters renders a raw appeal.
 Suvinder aces the part of the two-faced police officer, Dakssh Ajeet Singh is absolutely believable as the sportsman-turned-criminal, and Abhishant Rana delivers the goods as the young Gurnam.
 So does the ever-reliable Pramod Pathak as the slimy cop.
 The performances are in sync with the locations, dialect, background score, and editing pattern and have not been dressed up to match the perceived global taste of the streaming audience."

 Troy Ribeiro for The Free Press Journal gave 4/5 star rating and wrote "Diving deep into the skin of the character, it is Abhishant Rana’s intense performance as the young Gary that helps Randeep slip into the boots of Gurnam Singh with ease.
 Both are outstanding in their respective roles, as they leave an indelible mark on the screen."

-Subhash K Jha for Firstpost wrote "Morality may go fly a kite.
+Subhash K. Jha for Firstpost wrote "Morality may go fly a kite.
 CAT tells us ,the more we seek to find a moral centre to the world of crime the less the chances of getting anywhere close to a resolution to the moral dilemma."

 Abhimanyu Mathur for the Hindustan Times wrote "CAT’s novelty lies in its understanding of its setting, the earthiness of Punjab, and the lingo, of course.
 The show has its faults but that novelty and a stellar cast more than makes up for it."

 Nandini Ramnath for Scroll.in wrote "The secondary roles are staffed by a memorable array of local actors who lend the series authenticity.
 These include a delightful pair of twin hawala handlers – props to the casting company Anti-Casting for finding these gents."

 Zinia Bandyopadhyay for India Today wrote "The series excels because it remains truthful with its depiction.
 It does not mince or hold anything back in showing violence and gore in a world where danger and deceit lurk at every corner and the series sets the tone right at the very beginning."

 Deepa Gahlot for Rediff.com wrote "The series has several Sikh characters and is in Punjabi, so many viewers might need subtitles.
 But the language, locations, production design, costumes bring an authenticity to CAT that is praiseworthy."

 Archika Khurana for The Times of India wrote "Midway through, the series becomes overly indulgent and sluggish.
 It’s also intensely dark, with some gory killings making you cringe."

 Yatamanyu Narain for News18 wrote "CAT might have borrowed themes from its predecessors but it is a unique show in itself as it pertains to a vivid and macroscopic look into the plight of Punjabi hinterlands coalesced together by a compelling story and even more expeditious characters.
 With everything said and done, the climax of CAT might not appeal to those who are not a big fan of cliffhangers because it maintains the ‘apogee’ achieved over the course of the eight episodes for the next season."

 Sanchita Jhunjhunwala for Zoom TV wrote "If crime-thriller is a genre you enjoy, be rest assured to remain hooked to the Netflix series through and through."
-Sreeju Sudhakaran for "Latestly" wrote "CAT may have a very familiar premise and the twists aren't that unpredictable, but what works here is thrilling setup and the performances of the cast, especially Randeep Hooda and Suvinder Vicky."